INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning: Experiments

-\fakeparagraph{Results on \ourbenchmark.} We conduct extensive evaluate of existing multimodal models on \ourbenchmark.
-The results in Tab.\ref{tab:instbench_result}, show that with instruction tuning on LLaVA-NeXT~\cite{llavanext} using \oursft, the model achieves a significant improvement of nearly 20\% on average score, validating the effectiveness of our \oursft.
-Moreover, although ViP-LLaVA~\cite{vipllava} utilizes visual prompts for instruction tuning, it shows minor improvement over the baseline LLaVA-1.5~\cite{llava1d5}, possibly due to overfitting to its training data.
-In contrast, our model demonstrates consistent improvements on other instance understanding benchmarks, such as ViP-Bench~\cite{vipllava}, as well as on general-purpose evaluation sets like AI2D and Egoschema (further discussions are in the following sections).
-This suggests that model trained with \oursft can generalizes well to out-of-domain data.
-Besides, as Qwen2VL-72B does not show substantial improvements over its smaller 7B model, indicating that simply scaling up the model size cannot address the challenges in instance understanding.
-Similarly, by comparing the amount of instruction tuning data used by each models, we observe that large-scale coarse-grained annotations does not lead to essential improvements either.
-This highlights the importance of instance-specific annotated data, as we achieve impressive performance by training a 7B model on 920k data.
+\fakeparagraph{Results on \ourbenchmark.} We conduct extensive evaluations on \ourbenchmark.
+The results in \cref{tab:instbench_result} show that with instruction tuning using \oursft, our models achieve a significant improvement of nearly 20\% on average score, validating the effectiveness of \ourmethod.
+Moreover, although ViP-LLaVA~\cite{vipllava} utilizes visual prompts for instruction tuning, it shows minor improvement over its baseline, \ie LLaVA-1.5~\cite{llava1d5}, possibly due to overfitting to its training data.
+In contrast, our model demonstrates consistent improvements on other instance understanding benchmarks, such as ViP-Bench~\cite{vipllava} and RefCOCOg~\cite{refcocog} (\cref{sec:cross_dataset_eval}), as well as on general-purpose evaluation sets like AI2D and Egoschema (will be discussed in the following sections).
+This suggests that the model trained with \ourmethod generalizes well to other tasks.
+Qwen2VL-72B does not show substantial improvements over its smaller 7B model, indicating that simply scaling up the model size cannot address the challenges in instance understanding.
+Similarly, by comparing the amount of instruction tuning data used by each model, we observe that large-scale coarse-grained annotations do not lead to essential improvements either.
+This highlights the importance of instance-specific annotated data.